MaxNiia/nvim/README.md

 - [Neovim](https://github.com/neovim/neovim) 0.10.0.
 - A [Nerdfont](https://www.nerdfonts.com/) patched font.
 - Everything in the init script files.
-Either run the init.sh on linux or the init.ps1 file on windows.
-Or just install the packages there.
+Either run the scripts/init.sh on linux or the scripts/init.ps1 file on windows.
+Or just install the packages specified.

 ## Usage

-Initialize git repository in `.config` or initialize somewhere else and require `init.lua`.
+Initialize git repository in `$HOME/.config/nvim` or initialize somewhere else and symlink to `$HOME/.config/nvim`.
 Plugins will auto install and kept updated by lazy.

 ## WSL